E-Heerschap/VirtualHideoutVagrant/README.md

 ## Prerequisites
 - Virtual Box
-- Alpine Linux Virtual Distribution iso
 - Package (HashiCorp utility for packaging virtual box)

 ## Steps to build box via Vagrantfile

+Unfourtunately, until an S3Bucket hosting a prepackaged box (will occur eventually...) the user MUST build the vagrant box themselves initially.

 Simply run `vagrant up` in this directory to download, build and configure the VirtualHideoutVM.

 It is recommended that once the VirtualHideoutVM is provisioned that it is then packaged and stored locally.
 Run `vagrant package --base VirtualHideoutVM --output VirtualHideoutVM.box` to package.
 If you are using this box make sure you remove any preexisitng boxes named VirtualHideoutVM.box already in the vagrant box repository by `vagrant box remove VirtualHideoutVM.box`.

 ## Steps to manually build box.

+### Prerequisites for manual build
+- Alpine boot iso

 1. Start Virtual Box and create an "Alpine Build" VM.
 This VM is not the packaged VM.
 Instead, this VM is used to build/setup the alpine VM to be used.
 However, the disk size you select for the build VM is the disk size used for the primary VM.